Michael Shellenberger: San Fransicko: Why Progressives Ruin Cities

 In 2021, Shellenberger published San Fransicko: Why Progressives Ruin Cities, a criticism of progressive social policies.

-Manhattan Institute fellow Charles Fain Lehman summarized Shellenberger's topic: "Many major municipalities are marred by violent crime, homelessness, uncontrolled mental illness, and general disorder.
-This all in spite of an ever-advancing cadre of progressive leaders, who promise their latest tax hike will finally target the 'root causes' of the breakdown."
-Benjamin Schneider, writing in the San Francisco Examiner, described the book's thesis as "[P]rogressives have embraced 'victimology,' a belief system wherein society’s downtrodden are subject to no rules or consequences for their actions.
+Benjamin Schneider, writing in the San Francisco Examiner, described the book's thesis as "[P]rogressives have embraced 'victimology,' a belief system wherein society's downtrodden are subject to no rules or consequences for their actions.
 This ideology, cultivated in cities like San Francisco for decades and widely adopted over the past two years, is the key to understanding, and thus solving, our crises of homelessness, drug overdoses and crime."

 Wes Enzinna, writing in The New York Times, charged that Shellenberger "does exactly what he accuses his left-wing enemies of doing: ignoring facts, best practices and complicated and heterodox approaches in favor of dogma."
-Olga Khazan, writing in The Atlantic, said that "The problem—or opportunity—for Shellenberger is that virtually every homelessness expert disagrees with him. ('Like an internet troll that's written a book' is how Jennifer Friedenbach, the executive director of San Francisco's Coalition on Homelessness, described him to me.)".
-However, Khazan also noted that "some experts agree with some of Shellenberger's critiques of Housing First.
-Though they stop short of endorsing Shellenberger or his views".
+Olga Khazan, writing in The Atlantic, said that "The problem — or opportunity — for Shellenberger is that virtually every homelessness expert disagrees with him. ('Like an internet troll that's written a book' is how Jennifer Friedenbach, the executive director of San Francisco's Coalition on Homelessness, described him to me.)."
+Khazan also noted that "some experts agree with some of Shellenberger's critiques of Housing First.
+Though they stop short of endorsing Shellenberger or his views."
 Tim Stanley, writing in The Daily Telegraph, described it as a "revelatory, must-read book", but added "There is much in the argument for liberal readers to contest."

+Claims regarding UAP reports

+During the November, 2024, US House of Representative Oversight Committee hearing titled "Unidentified Anomalous Phenomena: Exposing the Truth", Shellenberger claimed sources have told him that intelligence communities "are sitting on a huge amount of visual and other information" about Unidentified Anomalous Phenomena (UAP).
+He said that there are hundreds or even thousands of undisclosed images and videos.
+Shellenberger had previously published a story that alleged the U.S. Government was operating a secret UFO program called Immaculate Constellation.
+“The intelligence community is treating us like children,” Shellenberger testified.
+“It’s time for us to know the truth about this.
+I think that we can handle it.”

 Politics

-Shellenberger worked with left-wing groups in the San Francisco Bay Area in the 1990s, but has since renounced the Democratic Party.
+Shellenberger claims to have worked with left-wing groups in the San Francisco Bay Area in the 1990s but has since renounced the Democratic Party.
 On Twitter, he frequently criticizes "wokeism" and critical race theory.
+A self-described ecomodernist, Shellenberger believes that economic growth can continue without negative environmental impacts through technological research and development, usually through a combination of nuclear power and urbanization.
+Multiple media publications, including NPR and Politico, credited Shellenberger with having played a significant role in preventing the closure of Diablo Canyon nuclear generating station.